 "Literature review" typically refers to work produced in the context of an article in an academic publication or as part of a Master's thesis or doctoral dissertation.

-For information on systematic reviews - a particular type of literature review used primarily in health sciences - please refer to this guide: Systematic Reviews Search Methodology.
+For information on systematic reviews - a particular type of literature review used primarily in health sciences - please refer to this guide: Systematic and Scoping Reviews Search Methodology.

 What are the purposes of a literature review?

 "Traditional Review: adopts a critical approach, which might assess theories or hypotheses by critically examining the methods and results of single primary studies, with an emphasis on background and contextual material.

 Conceptual Review: synthesizes areas of conceptual knowledge that contribute to a better understanding of the issues.
 State of the art: brings readers up to date on the most recent research on the subject.
 Could be a useful beginning to your research project.